Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Recent Performances

-- During his last three games, Hines has rushed for 15 yards (5.0 per game) on five carries.
+- Hines has 15 rushing yards on five attempts (5.0 yards per carry) during his last three games.

-- He also has six catches for 29 yards (9.7 per game) and one touchdown.
+- He's also tacked on six catches for 29 yards and one touchdown.

 Hines' Indianapolis Teammates